 If weights are “correct” in an absolute sense, the objective function achieved through the calibration process should be roughly equal to the number of observations comprising the calibration dataset.
 This is because each weighted residual squared will, on average, be equal to 1.0.
 On many occasions of PESTPP-IES usage, the final objective function is not known I advance of the parameter adjustment process.
 Hence it must be guessed in order to support calculation of a suitable set of measurement weights.
 Fortunately, however, an incorrect guess rarely matters; this is especially the case where parameter uncertainty arises predominantly from lack of information in the calibration dataset, and hence is null-space dominated.

 Despite the above considerations, there may be occasions when a modeller wishes to use one set of weights in the parameter adjustment process, and another set of weights for generation of observation realizations.
 For example, he/she may wish that contributions to the initial objective function by different observation groups be approximately balanced at the start of a parameter adjustment process.
-This may be achieved using, for example, the PWTADJ1 utility from the PEST suite or with the general adjustment options available in pyEMU .
-Observation ensembles, however, may be generated using an entirely different set of weights – pyEMU offers several methods to generate measurement noise realizations and to save them to file formats that PESTPP-IES can read directly.
+This may be achieved using, for example, the PWTADJ1 utility from the PEST suite or with the general adjustment options available in pyEMU, to implement a weighting strategy in the PESTPP-control file which is then used in the parameter upgrade process.
+In parallel with this, observation ensembles may be generated using an entirely different set of weights – pyEMU offers several methods to generate measurement noise realizations and to save them to file formats that PESTPP-IES can read directly (i.e., using the ies_observation_ensemble() control variable - see section 9.2.2).

 9.1.7 Regularization